RichardRed0x/politeia-digest/issue-054.md

 *Following the [failure of any of the messaging RFP candidates to pass](https://proposals.decred.org/proposals/91becea) in September 2020, @jy-p was not satisfied with how the RFP process went and, rather than repeat a similar process to revise the messaging now, has worked with @jz, @jholdstock and @saender to prepare a refreshed and simplified website for decred.org.*

+## Updates

+@lukebp posted an [update](https://proposals.decred.org/record/4475472/comments/7) on the Politeia 2022 Q1 proposal announcing that [the site](https://proposals.decred.org/) was updated to v1.4.0, with most of the work going into the importing of legacy Git backend proposals into Trillian, along with some new features like allowing edits to comments within 5 minutes of their posting.

+As a consequence of the import, legacy Git proposals have different tokens in the new database, but redirects have been setup to keep old links work.
+Additionally, each legacy proposal has a notice directing to the old [Git repository](https://github.com/decred-proposals/mainnet) hosting all original data, including signatures and timestamps (which we not imported).

 ## About this issue

 Content for this edition was authored by @richardred.